vmware-tanzu/tanzu-dev-portal/content/practices/iteration-pre-planning/index.md

 #### Facilitator Notes & Tips
-- Pre-IPM tends to be a relatively informal discussion without heavy facilitation.
+- Iteration pre-planning tends to be a relatively informal discussion without heavy facilitation.
 - The outcome doesn’t need to be perfect, only serve as a “first pass” to catch the issues most likely to provoke waste on unwanted tangents.
-- Because of their involvement in writing them, engineers who attend pre-IPM are in a position to help advocate for the product direction expressed in the stories during IPM.
+- Because of their involvement in writing them, engineers who attend iteration pre-planning are in a position to help advocate for the product direction expressed in the stories during IPM.
-- Pre-IPM can be a great opportunity to get detailed feedback about story quality, and for all present to improve as story writers.
+- Iteration pre-planning can be a great opportunity to get detailed feedback about story quality, and for all present to improve as story writers.

 ## Related Practices